uoe-eng/tabularasa/README.md

 ## Components

-There are 3 components in SLD, though in most cases you only need to use the first 2:
+There are 3 components in `tabularasa`, though in most cases you only need to use the first 2:

-1. `SLDRoot` - A `TabView` where each tab is a `SLDList`.
+1. `TRRoot` - A `TabView` where each tab is a `TRList`.
-2. `SLDList` - A `DataTable`.
+2. `TRList` - A `DataTable`.
-3. `SLDDetail` - A 'pop-up' `Dialog` window, providing a view to a single row selected from the DataTable
+3. `TRDetail` - A 'pop-up' `Dialog` window, providing a view to a single row selected from the DataTable

 ### Common Properties